 I like my matzo ball soup with egg noodles.
 I cook them separately and add them to my bowl right before I am going to serve it.

+Yes, you can.
 This soup makes a ton, so I freeze half of it for another time when I get the craving for matzo ball soup.
+Make sure to freeze the soup without the egg noodles and add them freshly cooked every time you serve.